byui-cit/learning-modules/modules/js/dom-basics/ponder1.md

 ## Preparation

-First thing...the Document Object Model is NOT Javascript.
+First thing...the Document Object Model is *not* Javascript.
 But Javascript can interact with the DOM with a bunch of built in functions that are available in all browsers.

 The DOM is the representation of the nodes or elements of a web page in code.
 The DOM is exposed through a special object to Javascript: document.